a11yproject/a11yproject.com/src/posts/2013-01-11-myth-accessibility-is-blind-people.md

 ---
 layout: post
-title: Accessibility is "blind people"
+title: Accessibility is 'blind people'
-description: Brief explanation of the four categories of accessibility.
+description: A brief explanation of the four categories of accessibility.
-author: dave_rupert
-category: Myths
+category: Myth
+author: Dave Rupert
 date: 2013-01-11
 last_updated: 2018-11-23
 eleventyNavigation:
-  key: Myths
+  key: {{ category }}
-  title: Accessibility is "blind people"
+  title: {{ title }}
 tags:
-  - myths
+  - myth
 ---

 Accessibility is often viewed as making your site work on screen readers.
 In reality, web accessibility is a subset of User Experience (UX) focused on making your websites usable by the widest range of people possible, including those who have disabilities.

 ## Four categories of accessibility

 Accessibility can be broken down into four key categories[^fn1]:

-[^fn1]: [Simple Introduction to Web Accessibility](http://www.creativebloq.com/netmag/simple-introduction-web-accessibility-7116888) by Ian Hamilton (.net Magazine)

 ### Visual